-Credit cards aren’t just useful these days – they’re all but necessary.
+Credit cards can be a useful financial tool, but only when they are used correctly.
 From shopping online to making travel reservations, there are plenty of tasks that are easier if you have a credit card handy.
 Not only that, but these cards also provide one of the easiest ways to build and maintain a solid credit history, so you can rent or buy property, purchase a vehicle or even get that job you want.

 If you’re going to use credit cards, though, it’s essential that you understand exactly how they work and what it takes to manage the debt they generate.
 If you have a question about credit cards, chances are someone else has already asked that question, too.
-We’ve scoured the internet to find the most commonly asked credit card questions then called upon our experts to get the answers you need.
+Here are answers to the most common questions that Debt.com receives about credit cards and credit card debt.

 If you can’t find what you’re looking for here, you can ask our experts directly.